-Connecting and applying what is learned in dance to learning in other art forms and subject areas and to careers
+Connecting and applying what is learned in dance to learning in other art forms and subject areas and to careers music dance theater Cal Performances

 Students apply what they learn in dance to learning across subject areas.
 They develop competencies and creative skills in problem solving, communication, and management of time and resources that contribute to lifelong learning and career skills.
 They also learn about careers in and related to dance.